-As discussed in the Policy Context section, AB 97 would prohibit commercial and CalPERS DMHC-regulated plans and CDI-regulated policies from applying a deductible to insulin prescriptions.
-Other cost sharing (copayments, coinsurance) would still be permitted.
+As discussed in the Policy Context section, SB 473 requires all commercial and CalPERS DMHC-regulated plans and CDI-regulated policies to limit enrollee cost sharing (copayments, coinsurance, and deductibles) for insulin to \$50 for a 30-day supply and no more than \$100 per month total, regardless of the amount or type of insulin needed.

-This section reports the potential incremental impacts of AB 97 on estimated baseline benefit coverage, utilization, and overall cost.
+This section reports the potential incremental impacts of SB 473 on estimated baseline benefit coverage, utilization, and overall cost.
 This analysis makes the following assumptions:

-- The population subject to AB 97 includes individuals covered by DMHC-regulated commercial insurance plans, CDI-regulated policies, and publicly funded plans (including CalPERS) subject to the requirements of the Knox-Keene Health Care Service Plan Act.
-Based on DMHC and DHCS guidance, Medi-Cal managed care enrollees are not subject to AB 97 since pharmacy benefit is carved out from DMHC-regulated plans. - CHBRP assumes the insulin products available in Milliman's 2019 Consolidated Health Cost Guidelines Sources Database (CHSD) that was used for this analysis will continue to be available in 2022.
+- The population subject to SB 473 includes individuals covered by DMHC-regulated commercial insurance plans, CDI-regulated policies, and publicly funded plans (including CalPERS) subject to the requirements of the Knox-Keene Health Care Service Plan Act.
+Based on DMHC and DHCS guidance, Medi-Cal managed care enrollees are not subject to SB 473 since the pharmacy benefit is carved out from DMHC-regulated plans. - CHBRP assumes the insulin products available in Milliman's 2019 Consolidated Health Cost Guidelines Sources Database (CHSD) that was used for this analysis will continue to be available in 2022.
 These claims data do not incorporate insulins newly available between 2019 and 2021.
 CHBRP is unable to predict the number, type, or price of new insulin products that may come to the market in 2022, nor how new products might affect the price and cost sharing for existing products. - The estimated changes in cost sharing reported here include deductible amounts incurred by enrollees in plans where deductible amounts must be reached (e.g., high deductible health plans [HDHPs], Bronze and Silver plans offered through Covered California).
 More information about enrollees with deductibles is presented in Table 2 in the Policy Context section.